Julian22222/PRACTICE/Next_and_NestJS/6README_NEST.md

 2. Create a PostgreSQL database connection provider

--Create a dedicated database provider to handle the connection pool.
+- Create a dedicated database provider to handle the connection pool.
--Create a file src/database/database.providers.ts:
+- Create a file src/database/database.providers.ts:

 ```JS
 import { Pool } from 'pg';